zloutek1/MasarykBOT/README.md

 Install a MySQL server:
 - for example download [WAMP](http://www.wampserver.com/en/), LAMP or XAMPP Apache servers
 - then upgrade the default MySQL 5 to MySQL 8.0+ from [mysql.com/downloads](https://dev.mysql.com/downloads/mysql/)
+- to have the same database structure as the bot uses import `assets/database_setup.sql` into your database

 MasarykBOT will run also without the database, but ceratin commands will be unavailable